Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Detmer started the first and last games of the re-born Browns season in 1999, both losses.
 He also came in off the bench in three other losses during that historic 2-14 season.

 Fans who had been anxiously waiting three years for the Browns to return to the field are still traumatized by Detmer and the Browns’ performance in Week 1, a 43-0 loss to the Steelers at Cleveland Browns Stadium.
-Fourteen seasons later, the Browns and their fans still haven’t recovered from falling flat out of the gate.
+Fifteen seasons later, the Browns and their fans still haven’t recovered from falling flat out of the gate.

 Detmer was 6-for-13 for 52 yards with an interception in that game.
 By the way, the Steelers were only 6-10 that season, yet they still demolished the Browns in that opener.
 Cleveland did get revenge in Week 10 at Pittsburgh, winning on a last-second field goal by Phil Dawson.